kel-github/PSY2R/README.md

 ### Download and use Psy on your machine

 Download the Psy software from [here](https://www.unsw.edu.au/science/our-schools/psychology/our-research/research-tools/psy-statistical-program).
 If you don't have a Windows machine (which is a requirement of Psy), you can install [WINE](https://www.winehq.org/), which allows you to run Windows applications on your Linux or macOS.
+See [here](https://wiki.winehq.org/Wine_User%27s_Guide) for a user's guide on how to use WINE.
+The **Quick Start** section is particularly helpful.

+Once you have wine installed, you can perform a simple data analysis that will be our testing dataset/analysis, when comparing outputs between Psy and our R implementation.

+A good exercise is to load the 'BIRD.csv' data file from the [resources](https://github.com/kel-github/PSY2R/tree/main/resources) folder of this repository, and then compute the following contrasts:

+**Between Group**
+Groups 1 and 2 vs groups 3 and 4
+Group 1 vs  2
+Group 3 vs 4

+**Repeated-measures**
+Spacing 20 vs 40
+Spacing 20 vs 60
+Quadratic trend

+You can check your output to those stored in the resources folder :)